MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ---
-title: Understand how to use work items to track user stories & more
+title: Understand how to use work items to track features, user stories, & more
 titleSuffix: Azure Boards
 description: Learn how Azure Boards supports work items to plan, track, & collaborate with others when developing software apps in Azure DevOps. ms.custom: work-items, engagement-fy23